hpcfung/CodingProjects/2023/USRA/qmc_script/protocol.md

 run script
 upload script
 google sheets
-download, delete old
-upload google drive
-move to out dir
+move out file to out dir

+each time update: download all files, upload to google drive in one go